Track Cycling World Championships 2025: Medal table, schedule and full results

 Everything you need to know as the world’s top track cycling stars, including a 22-strong British team, compete for glory in Santiago, Chile

+Scot Archibald now adds a gold to her earlier silver in the elimination race and has become only the fourth woman to be Madison world champion twice.

+Meanwhile Morris defeated compatriot Josie Knight, the fastest qualifier, in the gold medal ride-off to ensure GB sealed both another rainbow jersey and a silver medal in the pursuit.

-Josh Tarling and Josh Charlton won Great Britain's first gold medals on day three of the Track Cycling World Championships in Santiago.
+The results come a day on from Josh Tarling and Josh Charlton winning Great Britain's first gold medals on day three of the World Championships in Santiago.

-Tarling delivered a points race masterclass to land gold before Charlton picked up his first rainbow jersey in the individual pursuit.
+21-year-old Tarling delivered a points race masterclass at his maiden elite track world championships to land gold before Charlton picked up his first rainbow jersey in the individual pursuit.
 Meanwhile, Joe Truman claimed bronze in the men's kilo.

-Tarling picked up maximum points in the third sprint of the points race before launching a bold solo move to gain a lap.
-From there the 21-year-old Ineos Grenadiers rider, who won a stage at the Giro d'Italia earlier this year, regularly collected points in the sprints, finishing second in the final dash to seal the title by eight points over American Peter Moore.

-Tarling said: “It felt pretty good.
-I think it was good that I got those early points in just so I knew the legs were there.”

 Here’s everything you need to know: